 If that sounds like a compelling strategic two-step, I encourage you to take Inside Value for a 30-day test-drive.
 The free trial won't cost you a thing, and you'll have access to every one of his recommendations, as well as his top five stocks to buy now.
 Here's more information.

 This is adapted from a Shannon Zimmerman article originally published on Aug.
 5, 2006.
 It has been updated.

-Of the companies mentioned above, Rex Moore owns shares of Procter & Gamble.
-Dell is a Motley Fool Inside Value and Motley Fool Stock Advisor recommendation.
+Of the companies mentioned above, Rex Moore owns shares of Anheuser-Busch.
+Best Buy, Wal-Mart, and 3M are Motley Fool Inside Value recommendations.
+Anheuser-Busch is a former Inside Value recommendation.
+Best Buy is also a Stock Advisor recommendation.
+The Motley Fool owns shares of Best Buy.
 You can check out the Fool's strict disclosure policy right here.